PreciselyData/big-data/README.md

 ### Multipass Addressing Sample
 This sample for the Spark Addressing SDK in Scala demonstrates how to improve geocoding results by performing verify first and then geocoding.
 With this multipass addressing example, for all results without address level precision, a second geocoding pass is run using single line input address, which may increase match rate.

-### Spark UDF notebook for drivers and UDF(Python, Scala)
+### Spark drivers and UDF (Python, Scala)
-This sample demonstrates using location intelligence for big data to run spatial geometry operations using spark sql using scala or python notebooks.
+This sample demonstrates using location intelligence for big data to run spatial geometry operations using spark sql in scala or python notebooks.
 We can also run spatial operations like Point in Polygon, Search Nearest, Join by Distance and Hexgen as Spark drivers using Spark submit job.

 <ol>
   <li><strong>Pyspark notebooks for Spark UDF</strong> https://github.com/PreciselyData/big-data/blob/release-5.2.1/pyspark/databricks-li/LI-SDK-UDF-Pyspark.ipynb</li>